 Blurry vision is a common symptom of an eye infection.
 Some eye infections that can cause eye-focusing problems include:

 - Keratitis.
 Inflamed cornea, which causes tearing, redness, irritation, and pain

 - Conjunctivitis.
 Infection caused by allergies, bacteria, or viruses

 - Orbital cellulitis.
 Infection caused by bacteria or fungus, leading to bulging eyes, fever, and difficulties with moving the eye

 - Uveitis.
 Swelling of the uvea caused by infections and viruses

 Treatment for sudden blurry vision depends on the condition affecting your eyesight.
 Not all causes of sudden blurry vision require urgent medical treatment.

-Call 911 if you think your sudden blurry vision means you're having a stroke or you have a detached retina.
+Call 911 if you think your sudden blurry vision means you have a stroke or a detached retina.

 If you have unexplained sudden blurry vision, seek medical advice from a healthcare provider, ophthalmologist, or optometrist as soon as possible, even if it has passed.

 You can help reduce vision-focusing problems by wearing glasses or contact lenses.
 However, the best way to prevent accommodative dysfunction is by getting regular eye examinations.